 Panasonic practically invented the travel camera and this is its best yet

-Panasonic's TZ-series cameras kicked off the whole big-zoom travel camera genre, and they still lead the field.
-The TZ70 is the latest and best, with a big 30x zoom, auto and manual controls and the ability to shoot raw files – a big bonus for keen photographers who want the best quality from a small camera.
-The TZ70 even squeezes in an electronic viewfinder.
+Panasonic's ZS/TZ-series cameras kicked off the whole big-zoom travel camera genre, and they still lead the field.
+The ZS50 (TZ70 outside the US) might not be the newest model, but with a big 30x zoom, auto and manual controls and the ability to shoot raw files – a big bonus for keen photographers who want the best quality from a small camera, there's little to fault for the price.
+The ZS50 even squeezes in an electronic viewfinder.
 It's the Swiss Army Knife of travel cameras, combining convenience, quality and control.
 There are lots of imitators, but this is the original.

-The HX90V matches the TZ70's zoom range and adds GPS to embed location data
+The HX90V matches the ZS50's zoom range and adds GPS to embed location data

-The HX90V shares the same 30x optical zoom range as the TZ70 but has a few neat tricks of its own.
-These include built-in GPS, so that you'll be able to check the location of your photos, and it also has a pop-up electronic viewfinder – a big bonus in the glare of harsh, bright light, when regular LCD screens can be hard to see.
-There's even a 180-degree tilting screen, and while you can't shoot raw files the HX90V does put your pictures on the map – literally – by recording the location using its built-in GPS receiver.
+The HX90V shares the same 30x optical zoom range as the ZS50 / TZ70, but has a few neat tricks of its own.
+It has a pop-up electronic viewfinder – a big bonus in the glare of harsh, bright light, when regular LCD screens can be hard to see.
+There's even a 180-degree tilting screen, and while you can't shoot raw files, the HX90V does put your pictures on the map – literally – by recording the location using its built-in GPS receiver.